epam/ai-dial/docs/tutorials/quick-start-with-application.md

-# Launch AI DIAL Chat with Echo Application
+# Launch AI DIAL Chat with a Sample Application

 ## Introduction